pmatyja/pmatyja/README.md

 I'm a dashing Software Engineer with passion for:
 - Game Development
-- Compilers
+- Compiler Desgin
-- Programming Language Design.
+- Programming Language Design

 <!--
 **pmatyja/pmatyja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.